Koi7/achievement.github.io/README.md

 # koi7.github.io/achievements
-Template for Yandex Frontend School in Simferopol
+Template for Yandex Frontend School in Simferopol.
+You can check the task [here](https://koi7.github.io/achievements/)